Home > Digital technologies > AI and big data > Web scraping: how to automatically retrieve data from the web

 Illustration web scraping article

-• Building datasets to train an AI
+• Building data sets to train an AI

-How it works ?
+How does it work?

 Web scraping uses a scraper, a software tool that extracts information from websites.
 The scraper interacts with the sites in the same way as a browser manipulated by a human.
 But instead of displaying the information, it collects it and saves it for later analysis.
 This process consists of four stages:

-1. HTTP request : the scraper sends a request to the target URL to obtain the content of a page.
+1. HTTP request The scraper sends a request to the target URL to obtain the content of a page.

-4. data storage: the information is recorded in formats that can be used for analysis (Excel, CSV, JSON, etc.).
+4. data storage : the information is recorded in formats that can be used for analysis (Excel, CSV, JSON, etc.).

 How to do web scraping?